Domi04151309/NaturalFaithful/README.md

 - `Faithful Alternative` is used with permission from PROJECT HJP
 - `Faithful x32` is distributed under these [terms and conditions](https://www.curseforge.com/minecraft/texture-packs/faithful-32x)
 - `MoreCTM Add–on for Faithful 32x` is distributed under the terms and conditions of the [Creative Commons Public License](https://www.curseforge.com/project/356755/license)
+- `Real Nature` is distributed under the terms and conditions of the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://www.curseforge.com/project/240846/license)

 The original work has been modified.